The crime thriller Wild Hearted was released by the Writers in Crime in February 2013.

 In July 2013, Wild Hearted reached #10 on Amazon’s bestsellers list “Crime Fiction”.

-The movie “The Crow” threw me into the world of powerful crime lord Top Dollar, brilliantly played by talented actor Michael Wincott.
+The movie “The Crow” threw me into the world of powerful crime lord Top Dollar, brilliantly played by Michael Wincott.

 I thought, “What if he didn’t die…?” and decided to re-create him.
-In a similar setting, but with a wider array of feelings, a heavier baggage, and a different vision of life.
-The movie “1492 Conquest of Paradise” where Wincott played the arrogant, villainous Spaniard Moxica confirmed my direction.
-My character’s heart and soul were talking to me, and I was determined to write his story.
+In a similar setting, but with a wider array of feelings, heavier baggage, and a different vision of life.
+The movie “1492 Conquest of Paradise” where Wincott played the arrogant, villainous Moxica confirmed the direction I had chosen, and my character’s heart, mind, and soul started talking to me ❤

 I wanted to write a cop novel from a criminal’s perspective.
-Enough of detectives, officers, patrolmen, CSIs and EMTs… Now I wanted to give a badass gangster a voice.
+Enough of detectives, officers, patrolmen, and CSIs!
+Now, I gave a gangster a voice.
 I made him cold, lethal and unlikeable.
 Scum, trash, society’s outcast.
-As the story moved along, I humanized him, gave him a heart to deal with and a conscience to account for.
+Then as the story moved along, I humanized him, gave him a heart to deal with and a conscience to account for.
 But would he make the right choices?
 Would he survive his change into a loving, protective, and selfless person?

-The original cover featured actor Gerald Auger and was designed by S.M.
-Boyce.
-Unfortunately, it didn’t meet the high-resolution requirements of certain retailers so the book was denied rightful exposure.
-After two years, I decided to have a new cover made, seized the opportunity to give the manuscript a complete revision, and re-published the book widely.
+The original cover featured actor Gerald Auger.
+As it didn’t meet the high-resolution requirements of certain retailers, the book was denied rightful exposure.
+After two years, I decided to have a new cover made, gave the manuscript a complete revision, and re-published widely.